Mary has already retired from her job and also helps organizations with steps on how to reward their employees, including retirees.

 Plan for Adventure

-Retirement is a new life.
-More true today when life is healthier and longer.
-The retirement years can no longer be taken for granted.
-You can plan for at least another forty or so years.
+Retirement is a new life, and it is even more true today when life is healthier and longer.
+Thus, you can no longer take it for granted.
+You can plan for at least another 40 or so years.

-Remember, Life does not stop at retirement.
-In fact, it just gets better.
+Remember, life does not stop at retirement.
+It just gets better.
 Now, you have your chance to do the things you have always wanted to do.
 Yes, face the challenge of a new life.

 Stop staring at Grumpy, the equally beleaguered spouse.
 That is NOT a good plan.
-Going for coffee everyday is no substitute.
-Your children and grandchildren get tired of your constant poking about and you lose your patience, too.
+Going for coffee every day is no substitute.
+Your children and grandchildren get tired of your constant poking, and you lose your patience.
 The flaming carcass of the family relationship spacecraft is moments away from ground zero.

 Or you will live your retirement years grumping at your grandkids.
 Before we retired, I remembered the hours my husband (Grumpy) and I agonized over what we'll do in the future.